 Intro → methods → results → discussion → conclusions → references/acknowledgements

-- If possible, keep the methods section to a minimum - if anyone is interested they will ask and it is a good way to save some space.
+The methods section - if possible keep it to a minimum.
+Unless this section is the star of the show.
+If anyone is interested they will ask and it is a good way to save some space.

-- The results section can include some graphs but select these carefully.
-Use the bare minimum and remember your audience again - most people not used to looking at graphs don’t like graphs!
+The results section can include some graphs but select these carefully.
+Remember your audience again - most people not used to looking at graphs don’t like graphs!
 Try to keep them as simple as possible.
 If people are interested they will ask for more detail, you can follow up your chat with an email and BOOM - you’re networking!

 Keep the layout simple and define the areas with panels or boxes.
 Make sure the reader knows which order to read everything in.
 I suggest searching for ‘scientific poster templates’ to get an idea.
 If you want to be radical - check out this YouTube video ‘How to create a better research poster in less time (including templates)’, where quite a different layout is suggested and I kind of like it.